LuisNavarro07/Personal_Website/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        I am public finance researcher applying a combination of economic theory and econometrics to study the intersection between fiscal federalism, government financial management, and the effects of local tax policy in regional markets.
+        I am public finance researcher applying a combination of economic theory and econometrics to study the intersection between fiscal federalism, financial markets, government financial management, and the effects of local tax policy in developing markets.
     design:
       columns: '1'
   - block: collection